-Reminders is a minimalist and free Get Things Done app from Apple that is available for your iPad, iPhone, Mac.
+Reminders is a minimalist and free Get Things Done app from Apple that is available for your iPad, iPhone, and Mac.
 It has a web version you can access on Windows if you have an Apple ID.
 We’ve covered the iPad version of this app, this review is for the macOS version.
 They are slightly different.

 You can create a new reminder in any list using one of these four ways: